sertien17-alt/Linux/LinuxServer/sprint5.md

 ![Linux Course](Imagenes/Sprint2Image/2_44.png)

-# La prueba para ver las carpetas de Windows desde AWS
+# Test to view Windows folders from AWS

-Estas son las imágenes relevantes:
+These are the relevant images:

 ![Linux Course](Imagenes/Sprint5Image/A_2.png)